Internet Marketing

 Deutschtown on Pittsburgh’s Northside

-Part of a volunteer team, Randy created the user friendly architecture for the site and set a warm tone for the site with his writing style and passion for including vibrant images on the site.
+A new community website launched in 2009 helped to clearly define the unique offerings of this community on the rise.
+Part of a volunteer team, Randy created the user friendly architecture for the site and set a warm tone for the site with his writing and vibrant photos on the site.
+In addition, the website established a group of “ambassadors” — neighbors enthusiastic to talk with interested parties about the community.

 6. Revitalize a website for a new river transportation service